-- Image transfer begins.
-When image transfer is complete, ViewNX 2 starts and the transferred images are displayed. - Consult online help for more information on using ViewNX 2.
+Image transfer begins.
+When image transfer is complete, ViewNX-i starts and the transferred images are displayed.

 3 Terminate the connection.

 - If you are using a card reader or card slot, choose the appropriate option in the computer operating system to eject the removable disk corresponding to the memory card and then remove the memory card from the card reader or card slot. - If the camera is connected to the computer, turn the camera off and disconnect the USB cable.